Italian Sourdough Starter – Lievito Madre

-So after making a Sourdough Starter that most of us usually use, I decided that I wanted to also give the Italian version, Lievito Madre a try.
-A friend explained how it is made and here is the result.
-Time is needed but it is very easy and straight forward.
+So after making a Sourdough Starter that most of us usually use, I decided that I wanted to also give the Italian version, Lievito Madre, a try.
+A friend explained how it is made, time is needed but it is very easy and straight forward.

 How to make it

-In a small bowl mix together the lukewarm water and honey, then add the flour and make a non sticky dough ball
+In a small bowl mix together the lukewarm water and honey, then add the flour and make a non sticky (but a little tacky) dough ball.

 Mark with a cross.
 Then place in a large glass jar, place lid on top but do not close.
 Let sit in a warm draft free area for 48 hours.